shravankumar9892/studentCRMsvnit/README.md

-# studentCRMsvnit
+# Contact Data Management System
-Student CRM for contact data management
+Website to manage your contact details flexibly, using Python Backend.